wolfSSL/wolfssl/IDE/Renesas/e2studio/RZN2L/README.md

  End wolfCrypt Benchmark
 ```
 **Note**
-`SHA1/224/256/384/512` and `Random generation` of RSIP driver are enabled at the sampele output above.
+`SHA1/224/256/384/512` and `Random generation` of RSIP driver are enabled at the sample output above.

 ## Support

 For support inquiries and questions, please email support@wolfssl.com.
 Feel free to reach out to info@wolfssl.jp as well.